scipy-lectures/scientific-python-lectures/intro/language/functions.rst

 examples on **lists**, **dictionaries**, **strings**, etc...

-Exercices
+Exercises
 ---------

-.. topic:: Exercice: Quicksort
+.. topic:: Exercise: Quicksort

     Implement the quicksort algorithm, as defined by wikipedia::